operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

  * tests can obtain the bundle contents at a shared mount point of /bundle
  * tests can access the Kube API using an in-cluster client connection

-See here for an example of a custom test image written in golang.
+See here (TODO) for an example of a custom test image written in golang.
 Writing custom tests in other programming languages is possible if the test image follows the above guidelines.

+[cli-scorecard]: ../../cli/operator-sdk_alpha_scorecard/
 [sample-config]: https://github.com/operator-framework/operator-sdk/blob/master/internal/scorecard/alpha/testdata/bundle/tests/scorecard/config.yaml
 [scorecard-struct]: https://github.com/operator-framework/operator-sdk/blob/master/pkg/apis/scorecard/v1alpha2/types.go
 [olm-bundle]:https://github.com/operator-framework/operator-registry#manifest-format